gerald-encabo/guardian-credit-card-app/README.md

 FrontEnd is highly focus on React Hook (useEffect, useState), React Router, Sass (or Scss) using mixins for media queries, and variables colors.

 #### BackEnd
 While the BackEnd is mainly about login, logout and registration with MongoDB for saving data and JSON Web Token is used for encryption of user data.
-Redux is also used for user activities including logim, logout and registration.
+Redux is also used for user activities including login, logout and registration.

 #### Part 1: Focus on Front-End UI developement <br/>
 https://github.com/gerald-encabo/credit-card-app